clark2668/gen2_radio_sims/scripts/README.md

 Brian is using a conda environment to handle python and proposal.
 GSL, NuRadioMC, NuRadioReco, and radiotools are installed in cvmfs itself.

+To install the software on cvmfs, you will first need to get into a singularity container, which you can do with the following command (or equivalent):
+`singularity exec -B /tmp:/tmp -B /cvmfs:/cvmfs -B /net/cvmfs_users/brianclark:/cvmfs/icecube.opensciencegrid.org/users/brianclark /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-el7:latest bash`

 ### Submitting jobs
 Before submitting jobs, it is important to make sure your grid proxy certificates are good